mk-fg/reliable-discord-client-irc-daemon/README.md

 - Arch Linux (AUR): <https://aur.archlinux.org/packages/rdircd-git/>

-There's also a [Dockerfile] and [docker-compose.yml] for running this in a docker/podman or some other OCI-compatible containerized environment.
+There's also a [Dockerfile] and [docker-compose.yml] for running this in a docker/podman or some other OCI-compatible containerized environment.\
+(see also [README.docker-permissions.md] doc for common problem with those)

 Should be easy to install one script and its few dependencies manually as well, as described in the rest of this section below.